miigdm/doc/how_to_add_new_layout_content_wrappers.md

 Duplicate your browser tab and choose "Template" from the TYPO3 menu.
 Choose rootpage.
 The dropdown should have "Typoscript Object Browser" selected.
-Navigate to tt_content.quote.dataProcessing.1910.classMappings in the tree.
+Navigate to ```tt_content.quote.dataProcessing.1910.classMappings``` in the tree.

 ![](layout.jpg)

 Here we can see that the only number that is occupied is 100.
-That means we can pretty much use any number besides that.

 Step 5.
 Go back to the previous browser tab and add a number of your choosing with the name of your choosing.